SFU-CMPT-201/a3-pub/README.md

 * Enter a command that will run the linker that combines `main.o` and `other.o` to generate an executable named `main.1`.
 Run the executable and check the output.
 * After you're done with the above, enter `exit` to stop recording.
-As you know already, you can pause and resume with `exit` and `script -a`.
+As you know already, you can later come back and enter `record` to start recording again.
-* Once you're done, push all the files you have for grading.
+* Once you're done, push all the files/directories you created, including `.log/` and `.nvim/`, for grading.

 # Next steps